Computable vs Descriptive Combinatorics of Local Problems on Trees: Highly Computable Forests

 \begin{proof} Fix $l$.
 WLOG the vertex set of $G$, say $X$, is a subset of $\omega$.
 We will construct our toast recursively in $\omega$-stages.
 At each stage, we will have only finitely many pieces in our toast.

 At stage $n$, if $n \not\in X$, we do nothing.
 If $n \in X$, we check our finitely many pieces to see if any contains $B(n,1)$.
 If so, we do nothing.

 If not, we find the least $r > 0$ such that $B(n,r)$ can be added to our toast without violating (1).
-This exists since our toast so far is finite (so, in fact, there is a tail of $r$'s which will work) and it can be determined effectively since $G$ is highly computable.
+This exists since our toast so far is finite (so, in fact, there is a tail of $r$'s which will work) and it can be determined effectively since $G$ is highly computable, which means we can computably output the finite graph $G \res B(n,r)$ given $n$ and $r$.
 We then add $B(n,r)$ to our toast.

 Call the resulting set of finite connected sets of vertices $\C$. $\C$ is computable since at stage $n$, if we add a new set to $\C$, that set contains the vertex $n$.
 Thus, to test whether a given finite set $C$ is in $\C$, we only need to run our algorithm until stage $\max(C)$.
 (1) is satisfied since we made sure it was satisfied when adding each new piece.
 For each $n \in X$, at stage $n$ we made sure there was a piece of toast containing $B(n,1)$.
 This implies (2) by induction on the path distance between $x$ and $y$: If $z$ is a neighbor of $y$ and we have a piece of toast $C$ containing $x$ and $z$ and a piece of toast $D$ containing $B(y,1)$, then $C \cap D \neq \emptyset$, so one must contain the other, and then the larger one contains $x$ and $y$. \end{proof}